ubergoob/PETakeAway/readme.md

 If you want to use mapbox, get yourself an account and API token [here](https://www.mapbox.com/).
 Update the `src/config.json` accessToken for mapbox and change the "tileSources.active" property to "mapbox".

+_Important Note:_
+Chrome will throw CORB errors when running from localhost.
+Easiest way to fix this headache (without relaunching chrome with flags) is to just use Firefox to run locally on and instead use http://lvh.me:3000 in the browser.
+This will replace localhost with a fully qualified domain name (for CORS), yet it still resolves to 127.0.0.1.

 # Blah blah ReactJS stuff (good for reference, so left it.)